Cape Coral Bridge: History

 The original span opened for traffic on March 14, 1964, with one lane in each direction.
 In 1989, a second parallel span opened south of the first span, with two lanes for eastbound traffic, and westbound traffic using both lanes on the original span.
 In conjunction with the new eastbound span, a four lane overpass was constructed over the intersection of State Road 867 (McGregor Boulevard) just east of the bridge.

 The Cape Coral Bridge was the only link between Fort Myers and Cape Coral until 1997, when the Midpoint Memorial Bridge opened just north of the Cape Coral Bridge on the Caloosahatchee River.

 The bridge is owned by the Lee County Department of Transportation.
 There is currently a two dollar toll in effect for westbound vehicles only, and there is no tolls for eastbound traffic.
 Florida's statewide SunPass prepaid electronic toll collection system is accepted on the Cape Coral Bridge, along with Lee County's "Leeway" prepaid toll system, which is also used on the Midpoint Bridge, and the Sanibel Causeway.
 However, there is a variable pricing scheme in effect.

 Future

-There are currently plans to renovate the Cape Coral Bridge, which includes rebuilding the westbound Cape Coral Bridge, widen the bridge to 3 lanes on both direction, allow pedestrian access to the bridge, improve bicycle lanes and improve the intersection between Cape Coral Parkway and Del Prado Boulevard.
+Due to the age of the 1964 structure, there are currently plans to rebuild the Cape Coral Bridge.
+Initially, plans included replacing the westbound Cape Coral Bridge with a new three-lane bridge and widening the eastbound bridge (built in 1989) to three lanes on both direction.
+In 2023, the county instead decided to replace both bridges with new three-lane bridges for a total of six lanes.
+Additionally, the project will also allow pedestrian access to the bridge, improve bicycle lanes and improve the intersection between Cape Coral Parkway and Del Prado Boulevard.
 The project is expected to begin in 2026.